chrisman/how-to-bootcamp/README.md

 3. [the silver searcher](https://github.com/ggreer/the_silver_searcher). use `ag` to quickly search your project

 ## Atom/Text Editors

+__General__

+From _[Seven habits of effective text editing](http://www.moolenaar.net/habits.html)_ by the author of vim:

+> There are three basic steps:
+>
+> 1. While you are editing, keep an eye out for actions you repeat and/or spend quite a bit of time on.
+> 2. Find out if there is an editor command that will do this action quicker.
+Read the documentation, ask a friend, or look at how others do this.
+> 3. Train using the command.
+Do this until your fingers type it without thinking.

+Invest in learning to type less.
+Learn shortcuts and use them relentlessly.

+__Atom Plugins__

 I didn't use Atom that much for that long.
 But here are a few plugins I remember liking.